camillecalas/fleet/README.md

-# React - Movie browsing ap
+# React - Movie browsing app

 This project aims to create a simple and intuitive platform for users to explore a wide array of movies.